200sc/bebop/README.md

 Tokenization and parsing errors do not currently report locations (line number, character position / column of the error's source).

-Benchmarks would benefit from a larger set of messages to compare with.

 Original bebop does not support one .bop file importing type definitions from another .bop file, and so neither does this, yet.

 - This is nontrivial, and requires a lot of design toward the importing / packaging ecosystem.